jadosh123/my-dataframe/documentation.md

 I implemented the int only indexer iloc and the label indexer loc which also supports passing a list of labels and returns a new Series object with that data just like pandas.

 Now its time to add some unit tests to cover the new stuff we implemented.

+Moving forward, all the attributes that depend on the series current state will be implemented with the @property decorator to allow them to change along with any changes in the series.